-Shoots rays to where the user is looking and sends hit events to VarjoGazeTargets.
-You may use it for projecting to the point the user is looking at.
+This shoots rays towards where the user is looking and sends hit events to VarjoGazeTargets.
+You may use it for projecting to the point at which the user is looking.

-Handles sphere color change (target) when the user looks at it.
-You may use it as a starting point of how to change behavior based on gaze interactions.
+This handles sphere color change (target) when the user looks at it.
+You may use it as a starting point for changing behavior based on gaze interactions.

-Logs gaze data after pressing a button.
-Requires eye tracking calibration first.
+This logs gaze data after pressing a button and requires eye tracking calibration to be performed before using.
 Logged data is stored in the project’s folder.

-Settings for logging can be seen in the Unity editor, and you can modify them according to your needs.
+Settings for logging can be found in the Unity editor and you can modify them according to your needs.

-A replacement for the Standalone Input Module.
-For use with world space canvases in VR.
-Handles the keyboard, headset and hand controller for the canvas.
-Recommended for use with VarjoPointer (see below).
-Requires a dummy camera for pointing.
+This is a replacement for the Standalone Input Module.
+It is used with world space canvases in VR.
+It handles the keyboard, headset and hand controller for the canvas.
+It is recommended for use with VarjoPointer (see below) and requires a dummy camera for pointing.
 Rendering of the camera can be disabled.
-If VarjoPointer is used, add a dummy camera to it.

-A visual representation for UI pointing.
-Works with both canvas and geometry.
-Changes input automatically to the last used or connected method.
+This is a visual representation for UI pointing and works with both canvas and geometry.
+It changes input automatically to the most recently used or connected method.

-This example shows how to display video pass-through image from both cameras of XR-1 Developer Edition in headset, and all mixed reality related functionalities.
+This example shows how to display a video pass-through image from both cameras of XR-1 Developer Edition in the headset and all mixed reality related functionalities.